Scallion Pancakes (Green Onion Cakes)

 Chinese Scallion Pancakes

-Scallion Pancakes never disappoint.
+Fresh Scallion Cakes never disappoint.
 They’re always mouthwatering, satisfying, and completely addictive.
 There’s nothing else quite like them, and all you need are 5 super basic pantry ingredients you probably already have in your kitchen.

 Homemade Scallion PanCakes Need Only 5 Ingredients

 If you don’t live near an authentic hole-in-wall Chinese restaurant that makes crispy, flaky, delicious scallion cakes, you’ve got 2 options: find some frozen ones from Asian grocery stores or make them yourself.

-In a desperate pinch, nobody will be judged for toasting up some frozen scallion cakes.
+In a desperate pinch, nobody will be judged for toasting up some frozen green onion pancakes.
 That said, we all know store-bought scallion pancakes don’t come close to homemade.
-You’ll only need these 5 pantry ingredients:
+You can totally make this homemade scallion pancake recipe happen in your own kitchen.
+You’ll only need these 5 basic pantry ingredients:

 - all purpose flour